Long-term visa for remote work FAQ

 4) How long does the process take?

-The process will take 3-4 weeks (depending on how many applications the Directorate of Immigration will receive).
+The process will take 3-4 weeks (depending on how many applications the Directorate of Immigration receives).
 Needless to say, the better the application, the less time it will take to process it.
-Those already in Iceland should apply for a long-term visa a minimum of 14 days before their 90 visa-free days are up.
+Those already in Iceland should apply for a long-term visa at least 14 days before their 90-day visa-free period expires.

 The Directorate of Immigration will notify applicants of their visa approval via email.

-5) Applicants for a remote work long-term visa, their spouse, and children can be issued a long-term remote work visa if they do NOT need a visa to enter the Schengen area.
-Furthermore, applicants must be citizens from a country outside the EU/EEA/EFTA.
+5) Applicants for a long-term visa for remote work, their spouse, and children can be issued a long-term visa for remote work if they do NOT need a visa to enter the Schengen area.
+Furthermore, applicants must be citizens of a country outside the European Union (EU), European Economic Area (EEA), or European Free Trade Association (EFTA).

 6) The TAX question

-7) How long do you have to enter Iceland after the remote work long-term visa application has been approved?
+7) How long do you have to enter Iceland after the long-term visa for remote work application has been approved?

 You should come to Iceland within three months (90 days) after being notified that your application has been approved.
 If you do NOT enter Iceland within the 90-day timeframe, you will need to resend your documents regarding your income and health insurance to the Directorate of Immigration.

-8) When does the remote work long-term visa start?
+8) When does the long-term visa for remote work start?

 The long-term visa will not be issued until you have arrived in Iceland.
 It will be valid from the date of issuance for the duration you applied for (up to a maximum of 180 days).